VRR-Production/TidyTrainers/README.md

 ### About this Branch

 Audible assets are stored here with the intention of incorporating them into the simulation.
-This particar branch is slightly different than most asset branches -- it's primarily being used as a sound library.

 NEW 7/1/2018 After carefully considering the workflow during Game Pre-Production, individual files are now active in order to improve our team production efforts.
 Individual files are meant to improve 2 primary areas: